curl/curl/docs/libcurl/curl_mime_type.md

 - application/form-data for an HTTP form post.

-- If a remote file name is set, the mime type is taken from the file name extension, or application/octet-stream by default.
+- If a remote filename is set, the mime type is taken from the file name extension, or application/octet-stream by default.

 - For a multipart part, multipart/mixed.